* It takes nectar from about 2 million flowers to make one pound of honey

 Raw honey is exceptionally effective internally against bacteria and parasites, plus it contains natural antibiotics which help kill microbes directly.
 Raw honey, when applied topically, speeds the healing of tissues damaged by infection and/or trauma.
 It contains vitamins, minerals and enzymes, as well as sugars, all of which aid in the healing of wounds.
-In recent years, honey has been used effectively in clinical settings for the treatment of fist-sized ulcers extending to the bone, as well as for first, second and third-degree burns.
-Complete healing has been reported without the need for skin grafts and with no infection or muscle loss.
-It can be applied full strength to such conditions, covered with a sterile bandage, and changed daily.
+In recent years, honey has been used effectively in clinical settings for the treatment of pressure ulcers extending to the bone, as well as for first, second and third-degree burns.
+Complete healing has been reported without the need for skin grafts and with no infection.
 When the wounds are clean, honey acts as a healer.
-This also is the same procedure for infected wounds, ulcerations and impetigo.
-Garlic honey can also be applied directly to infected wounds, which will help clean up the area of infection.
-Honey has effective antibacterial and anti-inflammatory properties.
-Astonishingly, it painlessly removes pus, scabs and dead tissue from wounds and stimulates new tissue growth.
+It helps clear scabs and dead tissue from wounds and stimulates new tissue growth.
 Randomized trials have shown that honey is more effective in controlling infection in burn wounds than silver sulfadiazine, the antibacterial ointment most widely used on burns in hospitals.

 Honey is also exceptionally effective for respiratory ailments.
 One Bulgarian study of almost 18,000 patients found that it improved chronic bronchitis, asthmatic bronchitis, chronic and allergic rhinitis and sinusitis.
 It's an effective treatment for colds, flu, respiratory infections and a generally depressed immune system.
 Whereas sugar shuts down the immune system, a good quality honey will stimulate it into action.